bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basics.md

 Let us now examine how more trivial bigraphs can be created which are termed _elementary bigraphs_.
 Essentially, there are two categories:
 Placings and Linkings.
+They do not contain any node, thus, they are node-free bigraphs.

 Elementary bigraphs allow to build more complex bigraphs easily.
-We show how to create a concrete placing first, before we are going to use for composition later in the next section.
+We show how to create a concrete placing and linking, before we use them for composition later in the next section.

 <!--Note on equality: Object equality at the instance level is not to be compared-->
 <!--with mathematical equality of bigraphs.
 This is also know as bigraph isomorphism problem.-->

-In the following, we create a so-called _merge_n_ which is a placing where n sites are located under one root.
+The next code example shows how we can create a so-called _merge_n_ (i.e., a placing where n sites are located under one root) and an identity link graph (i.e., inner and outer interfaces of the link graph are connected).

 ```java
 @Test